 The fund is non-diversified meaning it may concentrate its assets in fewer individual holdings than a diversified fund.
 Therefore, the fund is more exposed to individual stock volatility than a diversified fund.

-DoubleLine Alternatives LP is the investment adviser to the DoubleLine Strategic Commodity Fund, the DoubleLine Real Estate and Income Fund, and the DoubleLine Multi-Asset Trend Fund.
-DoubleLine Capital LP is the investment adviser to each of the other DoubleLine mutual funds and sub-adviser to the DoubleLine Real Estate and Income Fund and the DoubleLine Multi-Asset Trend Fund.
+DoubleLine Alternatives LP is the investment adviser to the DoubleLine Strategic Commodity Fund.
+DoubleLine Capital LP is the investment adviser to that mutual fund.
 DoubleLine Capital LP and DoubleLine Alternatives LP are investment advisers registered with the SEC under the Investment Advisers Act of 1940.
 The DoubleLine mutual funds are distributed by Quasar Distributors, LLC.
 DoubleLine Capital LP is the investment adviser to the DoubleLine Closed-End Funds and Foreside Fund Services, LLC provides marketing review services.

 DoubleLine Funds are distributed by Quasar Distributors, LLC.